web analytics

 • October 2025 – Gave a talk titled “Computing fixed points of CTLNs with separated presheaves, sheaves and dynamic programming” at the 2025 Category Theory Octoberfest (online).

-• August 2025 – Our article “Diachronic data analysis supports and refines conceptual metaphor theory” just appeared in PLOS Complex Systems! 🎉
+• August 2025 – Our article “Diachronic data analysis supports and refines conceptual metaphor theory” appeared in PLOS Complex Systems.

 • January 2023 – Started a postdoctoral position at the University of Florida, working at the intersection of computer science, chemical engineering, and category theory.

-• December 2022 – Completed my PhD in Computer Science at Leipzig University and MPI MiS with the highest honors (summa cum laude).
+• December 2022 – Completed my PhD in Computer Science at Leipzig University and the Max Planck Institute for Mathematics in the Sciences with the highest honors (summa cum laude).

 • June 2022 – Participated in the Lindau Nobel Laureate Meeting (Chemistry), nominated by the Max Planck Society.